• Skip to primary navigation

 Instructions

-4. Serve pasta hot, in shallow bowls, topped with cubes of marinated feta and a sprinkling of sea salt and freshly ground black pepper.
+1. Divide pasta among shallow bowls.
+Top with cubes of marinated feta and some freshly ground black pepper.

 Notes